demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-set-status

 ***
-Set the status of the investigation, which is specified by ID or RRN.
+Set the status of the investigation, which is specified by ID or Rapid7 Resource Names (RRN).

 #### Base Command